pdavenport/TypescriptCrashCourse/README.md

 ## Learning Objectives

 This is a short intro into using React with TypeScript.
-If you are unfamiliar with TypeScript, there is an optional quick intro into TypeScript included in the directory entitled "TypeScript 101"
+If you are unfamiliar with TypeScript, there is an optional quick intro into TypeScript included in the directory entitled "TypeScript101"

 Most of the courses will have a `Sample.ts` file to open in your IDE and follow along with